 - Food to go In a hurry but want a full meal?
 Tavernas with mayirefta (ready-cooked dishes such as mousaka) are the best bet.

 - Gardhoumia Stomach and offal wrapped in intestines.

 - Kokoretsi Heart, lung, sweetbreads, kidneys and other innards wrapped in lamb or goat intestine and spit-grilled over charcoal; eaten at Orthodox Easter.

 Cook it at Home

 The grand Cretan diet evolved from the abundance of local produce, coupled with enormous Cretan ingenuity.
-You’ll find not only all the Greek staples but a wonderful array of Cretan specialities as well as regional variations across the island.
-While the cuisine has its roots in antiquity, and has been influenced by all the visiting cultures over time, it essentially relies on organically grown, farm-fresh, unadulterated seasonal produce and aromatic herbs as well as free-range meats and locally caught seafood.
+You’ll find not only all the Greek staples but a wonderful array of Cretan specialities, as well as regional variations across the island.
+While the cuisine has its roots in antiquity, and has been influenced by all the visiting cultures over time, it essentially relies on organically grown, farm-fresh, unadulterated seasonal produce, aromatic herbs, free-range meats and locally caught seafood.
 Cretan olive oil, produced in vast quantities across the island, is among the world’s best and is an integral part of cooking and meals.

 Cheese & Dairy

 Beyond the ubiquitous and delicious fresh feta (in stores, ask for the kind wet from the barrel, not mass-produced), Crete produces its wonderful cheeses primarily from goat’s and sheep’s milk, or a combination of the two.
 Many Cretan villages have their own signature cheese.

 - Anthotiro Buttery white cheese that can be soft or hardened when dry.

 - Graviera Nutty, mild Gruyère-like hard sheep’s-milk cheese, often aged in special mountain caves and stone huts called mitata.
 Delicious eaten with thyme honey.